lucaschirruINAF/SRT-Documentation/antenna.rst

 * XK00, to use only the K-band central feed.
 It outputs four full-Stokes sections respectively with bandwidths of 62.5 MHz, 8 MHz, 2 MHz and 0.5 MHz, each having 2048(x4) channels.
 Each digital sample has an 8-bit range.
 * XC00 , to use the C-band receiver.
 It outputs four full-Stokes sections respectively with bandwidths of 62.5 MHz, 8 MHz, 2 MHz and 0.5 MHz.

+More information about XARCOS configurations can be found here:
+`Melis et al., OAC Internal report N. 52 <http://www.oa-cagliari.inaf.it/download.php?id_file=YQ9rg6JYb9mniCarnPrkZ6SZIvrwI1S%2FVGL58uBsIkX36r28s%2FDbSXyE0smKJiWa5FCsB7mRWR5SOZaxg83MVg%3D%3D>`_.

 It is worth noting that, given a particular configuration (e.g. XK00), the sections are obtained simultaneously.
 For each section, the bandwidth and starting frequency can then be set.

-For more information, see `XARCOS <https://discos.readthedocs.io/en/latest/user/srt/source/Backend.html#xarcos>`_.
+For more information about this procedure, see `XARCOS <https://discos.readthedocs.io/en/latest/user/srt/source/Backend.html#xarcos>`_.

+Notes:
-Note: The full-Stokes configuration is in shared-risk mode.
+* XARCOS has been tested in circular polarization.
+Linear polarization observations are also admitted but in shared-risk mode.
+The full-Stokes configuration is therefore in shared-risk mode.
+Please contact the antenna staff.

-At C-band, standing waves have been identified that affect observations for Tcontinuum/Tsys > 0.05 (value to be confirmed).
+* At C-band, standing waves have been identified that affect observations for Tcontinuum/Tsys > 0.05 (value to be confirmed).

 Digital Base Band Converter (DBBC)
 ----------------------------------